MicrosoftDocs/Viva/Viva/glint/setup/hierarchy-fundamentals.md

 Managerial hierarchy is typically used as the primary hierarchy ranking.
 Managerial hierarchy is the only hierarchical level that Microsoft Viva Glint processes automatically.
 Every employee in your organization should have a manager.
 The only person on your Employee Data File who won't have a manager associated with them is your organization's CEO or top-level person.

 > [!IMPORTANT]
-> The Viva Glint label for your managerical hierarchy is "Manager."
-Ensure that no attributes in your employee data are also labeled "Manager," this will result in file upload issues.
+> The Viva Glint label for your managerial hierarchy is "Manager."
+Ensure that no attributes in your employee data are also labeled "Manager."
+This will result in file upload issues.

 ### Example of setting up managerial hierarchy